The last four years have been long ones.

 Utilization isn’t the problem.
 It’s the cost of procedures, pharmaceuticals, and everything else associated with care.
 But I digress…

-This is just the top three on a list floating in my head these days.
+These are just the top three on a list floating in my head these days.
 What did I miss?
-Well, I’ll need to keep an eye on our mortgage pay off project.
+Well, I’ll need to keep an eye on our Mortgage Pay-off Project.
 There’s also the notion I have of pre-loading the kids’ 529 plans.

 I’ve certainly got my work cut out for me.
-In the midst of the next 18 months, the Airbnb experiment will bring new variables to the mix.
+During the next 18 months, the Airbnb experiment will bring new variables to the mix.
 Life itself is full of unknowns.
 Despite the planner in me, I know I need to be ready to accept, adapt, and adjust.
 For all the knowns, no better time than the present, to PREPARE.